The Edison State Community College Federal School Code is 012750.

 Not all scholarships require completion of the FAFSA.
 This means that they are awarded based on some criteria other than demonstrated financial need.
 Additionally, scholarship donors recognize that outside factors may occasionally have a negative effect on a student’s academic progress.
 Thus, not all scholarships consider a student’s grade point average as a final determination of eligibility.
 Most scholarship applications require an essay, which allows students the opportunity to explain why they deserve to receive the scholarship.

-The Edison State Scholarship Application is your ticket to applying for over thirty campus-based scholarships.
+The Edison State Scholarship Application is your ticket to applying for 35+ campus-based scholarships.
 These scholarships are listed under the first tab below.
 Scholarships listed under the second tab below are available with the submission of a separate application.

 The Edison State Scholarship Application is your ticket to applying for any of the following campus-based scholarships.
-The 2019–2020 Edison State Scholarship Application is available November 1, 2018.
-Deadline for submission is March 1, 2019.
+The 2023–2024 Edison State Scholarship Application will be available beginning November 1, 2022 and the deadline for submission is March 1, 2023.

 Mary Rebecca Allen Memorial Scholarship